What is a peer mentor?

 Navigate through PEER MENTOR PRINCIPLES: Online* in order (20 to 30 minutes per module), using the links in the top banner.
-Review the content on each page and complete the related brief “Apply your Knowledge” quizzes.
+Review the content on each page and complete the two (Module 1 and Module 2) “Apply your Knowledge” quizzes.
 Start anytime!

 DEADLINE TO COMPLETE ONLINE MODULES: April 20, 2018.

-Participants are required to make a one-day commitment and attend In-Person PEER MENTOR PRINCIPLES* support/training day:
+Participants are required to make a one-day commitment and attend In-Person PEER MENTOR PRINCIPLES* IN-PERSON support/training day:

 - Tuesday, April 24, 2018 (9 a.m. to 5 p.m.)

 Includes snacks and lunches.

 *PEER MENTOR PRINCIPLES: Online content is comprised of some information and discussion formerly included as part of In-person training and support days.